Dear Class 12 CBSE students,

 Also, with the current uncertainty in conducting the CBSE board exam 2021, it is expected that MCQs will majorly contribute to the board exam questions.
 Answering MCQs requires thorough basic knowledge and concepts of the chemistry curriculum.

-The class 12 CBSE Chemistry curriculum includes:
+The curriculum of class 12 CBSE Chemistry involves:

 Here is how you must prepare Inorganic and Organic Chemistry in Class 12 CBSE Boards!